Andriusau/Wolfsonian-Lakehouse/README.md

 * **Bulk CSV Filtering:** The frontend explorer natively supports bulk CSV uploads.
 Staff can upload an arbitrary list of accession numbers or field identifiers, which the browser instantly parses and translates into a dynamic DuckDB `IN` clause, enabling hyper-specific batch filtering.
 * **Batch Collection Curation:** Users can execute complex search queries (or bulk CSV filters) and instantly save up to 1,000 matching results to their personal "Saved Collection" with a single click, completely eliminating manual curation bottlenecks.
 * **Global SEO & Social Indexing:** Configured with robust Next.js OpenGraph tags, Twitter Cards, and dynamic XML sitemaps to ensure maximum indexing by Googlebot, while providing visually rich preview cards when specific artifacts or games are shared across social media and messaging apps.
+* **Interactive Feature Request & Changelog Tracker (`/features`):** A custom web application replacing the staff running Word document.
+Built directly into the Next.js frontend with persistent Docker volume storage (`./data/feedback`), it allows staff and researchers to submit proposals with their name, email, target system (Lakehouse vs Metabase), category, and detailed use cases.
+Includes community upvoting, status tracking, search filtering, and an authenticated administrative console (AA) for reviewing submitter emails, changing request statuses, and publishing inline dev updates.
 * **Automated AI Crawler Policy:** The frontend serves `/robots.txt` from a cached Next.js route that fetches the maintained AI crawler blocklist from [`ai-robots-txt`](https://github.com/ai-robots-txt/ai.robots.txt) once every 24 hours, appends the Lakehouse sitemap, and falls back to a local policy if GitHub is unavailable.
 This is a crawler instruction and does not replace server-side access controls.

 ---